toshokan/libnotify-cpp/README.md

 # libnotify-cpp

-C++ bindings from Libnotify from GNOME.
+C++ bindings for Libnotify from GNOME.
 These bindings help to make the use of libnotify more consisted with other C++ code in your project by being object-oriented and making use of RAII and C++11.
 `Libnotify` RAII constructor/destructor takes care of background initialization, and `LibnotifyNotification` acts as a Class interface to `NotifyNotification*`.